cppalliance/safe-cpp/proposal/draft.md

 ## Explicit mutation

 Reference binding convention is important in the context of borrow checking.
 Const and non-const borrows differ by more than just constness.
 By the law of exclusivity, users are allowed multiple live shared borrows, but only one live mutable borrow.
 C++'s convention of always preferring non-const references would tie the borrow checker into knots, as mutable borrows don't permit aliasing.
-This is one reason why there's no way to borrow check existing C++ code: the standard conversion contributes to mutable aliasing.
+This is one reason why there's no way to borrow check existing C++ code: standard conversions are too permissive and contribute to mutable aliasing.

-Unlike in Standard C++, expressions can have reference types.
+Unlike in Standard C++, expressions in this object model can have reference types.
 Naming a reference object yields an lvalue expression with reference type, rather than implicitly dereferencing the reference and giving you an lvalue to the pointed-at thing.
-Since dereferencing legacy references is unsafe, if references were implicitly dereferenced, you'd never be able to use them in safe contexts.
-In Safe C++, references are more like pointers, and passed around in safe contexts, but not dereferenced.
+Dereferencing legacy references is unsafe.
+If references were implicitly dereferenced, you'd never be able to use them in safe contexts.
+In Safe C++, references are more like pointers, and may be passed around in safe contexts, but not dereferenced.

 Rather than binding the mutable overload of functions by default, Safe C++ prefers binding const overloads.
+It prefers binding shared borrows to mutable borrows.
 Shared borrows are less likely to bring borrow checker errors.
 To improve reference binding precision, the relocation object model takes a new approach to references.
-The standard conversion will bind const borrows and const lvalue references to lvalues of the same type.
+Standard conversions bind const borrows and const lvalue references to lvalues of the same type, as they always have.
 But standard conversions won't bind mutable borrows and mutable lvalue references.
 Those require an opt-in.

 ```cpp
 struct Obj {